sungnga/instagram-clone-app/README.md

   - Make the onSubmit function an async function:
     - This function accept input and password as parameters.
 Destructure from data.input and data.password
     - Call the signUpWithEmailAndPassword method and pass in the input and password as arguments.
 This is an async operation since we're making a request to Firebase to sign in a user
-    - Once this is completed, call history.push() method to redirect user to home page
+    - Once this is completed, call history.push() method to redirect user to home page.
+Call the history.push() inside a setTimeout() function to ensure that the redirect get executed
     ```js
     import { AuthContext } from '../auth';
     import { useHistory } from 'react-router-dom';